 Tamika represents banks, credit unions, loan servicers, private lenders, title companies, financial institutions and other creditors in breach of contract, commercial note enforcement proceedings, commercial foreclosure, debtor and creditor issues, title disputes and other tort and business claims regularly brought by or against banks.
 She has particular experience handling the foreclosure of non-performing mortgages, reverse mortgage litigation, mortgage fraud claims, lender liability issues and debt enforcement proceedings.
 Tamika also evaluates non-performing and defaulted loans to provide advice regarding risk and potential exposure related to future enforcement and collection litigation.
 She also handles litigation involving guarantors on corporate debts in judgment proceedings, including drafting and responding to restraining notices as well as conducting and defending informational deposition regarding debtors’ assets.

-Recognized for her commitment to the legal profession and her community, Tamika was named one of Long Island Business News’ 40 Rising Stars under 40.
+Recognized for her commitment to the legal profession and her community, Long Island Business News named Tamika one of Long Island Business News’ 40 Rising Stars and in 2018 granted her the Leadership in Law Associate Award.

 926 RXR Plaza